sdruby/sdruby2/README.md

 2. `git clone git@github.com:sdruby/sdruby2.git`

 ### Configure the app and bundle install
-1. Switch to Ruby 2.7.7 with the Ruby version manager of your choice (this should happen automatically from the `.ruby-version` file)
+1. Switch to Ruby 3.3.1 with the Ruby version manager of your choice (this should happen automatically from the `.ruby-version` file)
 4. Bundle your gem dependencies: `bundle install`.

 ### Launch the app
-1. Run `bundle exec shotgun config.ru -p 3000` to launch the app.
+1. Run `bundle exec foreman start -f Procfile.dev` to launch the app.